Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/BestPractices.md

 To optimize your add-in's performance:

 - Follow standard web practices to optimize your web page.
 In production, use only minified versions of libraries.
 Only load resources that you need.
 Ensure that common libraries are  pulled from high-availability and low-latency servers (CDNs).
-- Specifically for add-in resources that you need to load (Office.js)[Todo: Chat with Juan to see if we have any specific perf tips]
+- Specifically for add-in resources that you need to load (Office.js)<!-- [Todo: Chat with Juan to see if we have any specific perf tips]-->
 - If operations take time to execute, provide feedback to users.
 Note the thresholds listed in the following table.

 |**Interaction class**|**Target**|**Upper bound**|**Human perception**|